TACTICAL APPLICATION RIFLE: LEVEL ONE

 - Eye protection

-Estimated Ammo Count: 400 rounds, FMJ or frangible recommended
+Estimated Ammo Count: 200 rounds (bring more if you can), FMJ or frangible recommended

 Reloaded ammo may be fired at the operator’s own risk.